Saliu40/currentJob-vprofile-project/README.md

 the buildspec File for this Artifact is inside the 'aws-files' located in our source repo as seen below
 <img width="964" height="836" alt="Screenshot 2025-11-13 214715" src="https://github.com/user-attachments/assets/ae6bc621-8371-4262-9f1b-5c4867b4c2b8" />
 when creating the Code Artifact Job, we are going to specify the path of the above buildspecfile on the Job, so codebuild can fetch and use it.
-Note: we are to Update line 11 of the above builspecfile, with the link on the maven-central store: clidk on view connection instructions, copy the step 3 code as seen on the below screenshot. paste the code on line 11 of Ur buildspecfile.
+Note: we are to Update line 11 of the above builspecfile, with the link on the maven-central store: clidk on view connection instructions, copy the step 3 code as seen on the below screenshot. paste the code on line 11 of Ur buildspecfile save it and commit and push to update Ur Bitbucket
 <img width="932" height="717" alt="Screenshot 2025-10-20 115231" src="https://github.com/user-attachments/assets/2ea239b0-c381-4fc4-8753-fffadc9f13ed" />

 when creating the Code Artifact Job, we are going to specify the path on the Job, so codebuild can fetch and use it.

 ****Creating The Build Artifact Job****
 <img width="948" height="976" alt="Screenshot 2025-11-13 215147" src="https://github.com/user-attachments/assets/0681c133-9f30-4652-be68-c727d74d844f" />
-scroll down after naming the project,
+give the project a name, on the source, select bitbucket as usual, select Ur repository, specify the bransch name as did earlier, "Remember, we had already linked our codebuild with our bitbucket", scroll down to Operating System and select Ubuntu, image is 7.0
 <img width="953" height="967" alt="Screenshot 2025-11-13 215456" src="https://github.com/user-attachments/assets/de5b9845-8cc8-4748-a170-13a7114890bc" />
 specify our buildspec.yml file path as seen above
 <img width="944" height="936" alt="Screenshot 2025-11-13 215711" src="https://github.com/user-attachments/assets/4a102d5c-6c4e-4cc2-a230-f9071ad612a9" />